project-sunbird/sunbird-devops/Installation.md

 sunbird_trampoline_secret:     # Eg: HJKDHJEHbdggh23737
 ```

-### Additional config to customise Sunbird instance
+### Additional config to customize Sunbird instance
-Sunbird supports customisation of home page, logo, and fav icon for the portal.
-The customisations can be loaded by mounting the volume containing the customisations into the docker container.
+Sunbird supports customization of home page, logo, and fav icon for the portal.
+The customizations can be loaded by mounting the volume containing the customizations into the docker container.

 - Set the variable `player_tenant_dir` in `<implementation-name>-devops/ansible/inventories/<environment-name>/group_vars/<environment-name>`.
-For example, `player_tenant_dir: /data/extensions`.
+For example, `player_tenant_dir: /data/extensions/tenant`.
+  - **NOTE**: If the variable `player_tenant_dir` is not set, the volume will not be mounted and customizations will not be loaded.
-- Create the above folder (e.g. /data/extensions) on all the docker swarm nodes.
+- Create the above folder (e.g. /data/extensions/tenant) on all the docker swarm nodes.
 Permissions of the folder should be `mode=0775`,`user=root` and `group=root`.
-- Refer this doc for the sunbird customising (https://github.com/project-sunbird/sunbird-commons/wiki/Customising-Sunbird)

-**NOTE**: If the variable `player_tenant_dir` is not set, the volume will not be mounted and customisations will not be loaded.
+- This [document](https://github.com/project-sunbird/sunbird-commons/wiki/Customizing-Sunbird) contains the specifications for customizations.

+### Deploying Sunbird services
 - Run `sudo ./deploy-core.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.
 This will setup all the sunbird core services.
 - Run `sudo ./deploy-proxy.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.
 This will setup sunbird proxy services.